jcjorel/clonesquad-ec2-pet-autoscaler/docs/CONFIGURATION_REFERENCE.md

 A typical usage for this key is to set it to `100%` to temporarily force all the instances to run at the same time to perform mutable maintenance
 (System and/or SW patching).

-> Tip: Setting this key to `100%` value has also the side effect to disable all instance health check management and so ensure full fleet stability at its maximum size.
+> Tip: Setting this key to the special `100%` value has also the side effect to disable all instance health check management and so ensure full fleet stability at its maximum size even if there are impaired/unhealthy instances in the fleet.